fmateo05/provisioner-wfusionpbx-webhook/README.md

    -URL: The prov-webhook php URL
    -Body Format: JSON
    - Custom Data >> Type: device >> Action: doc_created

    webhook D:
    -Trigger Event = Object
    -Request Type = POST
    -URL: The prov-webhook php URL
    -Body Format: JSON
    -Custom Data >> Type: device >> Action: doc_edited

+ webhook E:
+   -Trigger Event = Object
+   -Request Type = POST
+   -URL: The prov-webhook php URL
+   -Body Format: JSON
+   -Custom Data >> Type: device >> Action: doc_deleted

+ webhook F:
+   -Trigger Event = Object
+   -Request Type = POST
+   -URL: The prov-webhook php URL
+   -Body Format: JSON
+   -Custom Data >> Type: account >> Action: doc_deleted

-10. Enable the checkbox named 'Include Sub Accounts' to all of them.
+11. Enable the checkbox named 'Include Sub Accounts' to all of them.
-11. Now check everything by add account and phones on each of the tenants; if they are ok; head to fusionbpx webpanel and you will see the kazoo accounts and devices added with them.
+12. Now check everything by add account and phones on each of the tenants; if they are ok; head to fusionbpx webpanel and you will see the kazoo accounts and devices added with them.
-12. Combo/Feature Keys are able  to configure from kazoo to be replicated onto fusionpbx.
+13. Combo/Feature Keys are able  to configure from kazoo to be replicated onto fusionpbx.
 Iterators can be added on the aa_factory_defaults sections.
-13. Kazoo SmartPBX includes combo_keys and feature_keys and they have about 4 key types:
+14. Kazoo SmartPBX includes combo_keys and feature_keys and they have about 4 key types:
     - speed dial
     - parking
     - personal parking
     - presence (BLF)
-    -
+    - line

     Go to vendors >> Yealink (example) and put the values like the following:
     'monitored call park' -> 10
     Repeat same addition for each brand for this entry.
+The idea is create a kind of duplicate but with the key type changed as above